 But Zerubbabel, Jeshua, and the rest of the heads of fathers’ houses in Israel said to them, “You have nothing to do with us in building a house to our God; but we alone will build to the Lord, the God of Israel, as King Cyrus the king of Persia has commanded us.”

 Then the people of the land discouraged the people of Judah and made them afraid to build and bribed counselors against them to frustrate their purpose, all the days of Cyrus king of Persia, even until the reign of Darius king of Persia.

 And in the reign of Ahasuerus, in the beginning of his reign, they wrote an accusation against the inhabitants of Judah and Jerusalem.
 (Ezra 4:1 – 6)

 The books of Ezra and Nehemiah describe the rebuilding of the temple and the city and the opposition that was encountered.
 If the Jews of Jeremiah’s time had obeyed God there would already have been a population of God fearing Jews living the land who would have been allies of the returning exiles and made their job much easier.
 Disobeying God often has long range consequences that we can’t foresee.

 Posted on May 20, 2017, in Bible study and tagged 70 years of captivity, Babylon, disobedience, Egypt, Jeremiah, Nebuchadnezzar, obedience, Persians, seeking God's will.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Long range consequences.